tomekc/cartography_workshop/ddd_intro.md

 ^[KS]
 - During DDDEU Stefan Hofer and Henning Schwentner presented Storytelling technique based on example of a software which helps manuver ships over river Elbe on their way to Hamburg.
+- we considered it a missing part of our findings and decided to try it.
+- looks like efficient technique

 ---